-&lt;sup>18 As required by 2015 Corporate Governance Requirements for Insurance Undertakings
+12 As required by the Corporate Governance Requirements for Insurance Undertakings 2015.

-- 67 Where (re)insurers, or the Group that they are part of, have made public climate change commitments e.g. commitments to net zero, the Central Bank expects these to be integrated in the (re)insurer's RAS, by including forward looking interim targets, which track against these commitments. - 68 The Central Bank expects the approach to integrating climate change risk in the RAS to develop over time as more advanced analytics and tools become available.
+- 68. (Re)insurers with a material exposure to climate change should incorporate climate change risk into their RAS.
+(Re)insurers who have not identified a material exposure should also establish and document their risk appetite in line with their strategy for accepting or mitigating future exposure to climate change risk. - 69.
+(Re)insurers may define their climate change risk appetite in qualitative and/or quantitative terms, although the Central Bank expects (re)insurers to use quantitative measures where possible.
+The Central Bank expects (re)insurers to establish appropriate risk exposure limits and thresholds relating to climate change risks over the short, medium and long term and to define appropriate Key Risk Indicators (KRIs) to support them. - 70.
+Where (re)insurers, or the Group that they are part of, have made public climate change commitments, the Central Bank expects these to be integrated in the (re)insurer's RAS, by including forward looking interim targets, which track against these commitments. - 71.
+The Central Bank expects the approach to integrating climate change risk in the RAS to develop over time as more advanced analytics and tools become available.